-Stuart is Head of Osbornes’ award winning Personal Injury department and the firm’s joint Senior Partner.
+Stuart is head of Osbornes’ award winning personal injury department and the firm’s managing partner.

 “Stuart Kightley is a ‘very strong and able representative for clients’ interests’ and specialises in claims involving brain injury, cycling collisions, fatal accidents and construction site/workplace accidents, as well as being experienced in acting for foreign-based clients.’

 When not at work Stuart will be running, walking or cycling far away